peco/peco/README.md

 - Bold, underline, and reverse attributes
 - Reset sequences

-When ANSI mode is enabled:
+When ANSI color support is enabled:
 - Filtering and matching operate against the **stripped** (plain text) version of each line, so escape codes do not interfere with your queries
 - ANSI colors are displayed as the **base layer**; peco's own selection and match highlighting take precedence over ANSI colors
 - Selected lines' output preserves the **original** ANSI codes, so downstream tools receive colored text

-ANSI mode can also be enabled permanently via the configuration file (see [ANSI](#ansi) under Global configuration).
+ANSI color support can be controlled via the configuration file (see [Color](#color) under Global configuration).

 ## Context Lines (Zoom In/Out)